Parker 61 and 65 - Current Stocklivepages::jquery();?>

 The Parker 75 was the real star of the late sixties and seventies and was consumed in vast numbers.
 It was initially only produced in the USA with the UK operation getting involved in the mid 70's.
 There are a huge number of finishes and patterns to these pens and they are rightly very popular.
 They are reliable, easy to maintain and the nibs are superb.

 Finally, the Sonnet was the pen designed by Geoff Hollington to replace the very successful 75.
-It was introduced in 1994 and is still going strong 21 years later.
+It was introduced in 1994 and is being made today.
 It is a fine design and a good strong practical workhorse.
 It is a worthy successor to the superb 75 and is available in a range of finishes.